ykim18mica/mica-gd220/lectures/w4-assignments.md

 # Week 4 assignments

 - Improve your design mockup based on feedbacks from class.
-- Restructure your mockup so that it works better with the template.
+- Restructure your mockup so that it works better with the template. (ie. using grid, column width, web fonts)
-- From your PSD mockup, cut images(only images, hide the text) into slices and start laying down as `background-image` in css.
+- From your PSD mockup, cut images(only images. text will be treated as html later) into slices and start laying down as `background-image` in css.
 Each image should have its own class.
 ```css
 .img-flower {
   background-image: url("/images/img-flower.png");